foswiki/DBIPlugin/README.md

 The syntax of each of them are custom tailored towards the respective database vendor.
 Note however that from there on it is the plugin's responsibility to cope with further differences among databases beyond just schema definitions.

-Have a look at [DBIPluginPerlAPI](data/System/DBIPluginPerlAPI.txt) for further information.